NATIONAL INFECTION CONTROL WEEK

 - Posters are used to quickly attract attention, both in-house and externally.
 They should be prominently displayed.
 Avoid being overly wordy, which will make the poster appear too "busy".
 Use logos and pictures to attract attention.
-Avoid clutter, be sure there is sufficient "white space" around items to set them off.
-Make your posters large, using print that is easy to read from a distance.
+Avoid clutter and use "white space" to avoid overwhelming the reader with text.
+Make your posters are large, using print that is easy to read from a distance.
 Use colour to catch the eye.
 Don't forget to display IPAC Canada's poster (see top of page).

 - Buttons can be used in-house both before and during the event.
 Buttons immediately invite participation, as the person wearing the button will identify with the cause.
-Distribute buttons widely.
-The more buttons worn, the greater the sense of support and unity.
-Use a logo and a short slogan.
-Have buttons well designed, simple and colourful.
+Distribute buttons widely to create agreater the sense of support and unity.
+Use a logo and a short slogan with a simple, colourful design.

 - Mass media includes written publications, such as newspapers and magazines; radio interviews and advertisements; television advertisements, interviews and documentaries.
 If you are using mass media, make your initial contacts several weeks ahead.
 Implementation may involve a number of meetings.
 Be precise and concise with your request.
 Meet deadlines.
 Always listen and follow the guidelines of media personnel.
 See the media release at the end of this page.

 Help us promote your National Infection Control Week activities - on social media!
 We'd love to share your photos and stories.
 You can tweet them and/or post them to IPAC Canada's Facebook page directly (this is preferred as it's faster for us), or if you're not on Twitter or Facebook, you can email us the photos and we'll post them for you.
 Please follow the instructions below: